stanfordjournalism/stanford-progj-2020/docs/tech_setup.md

 ## Windows

+Windows users will need to gain access to a Linux system.

+There are two officially supported options on this front.
+Below are the optios listed in order of increasing complexity:

+* Use VirtualBox and an [Xubuntu virtual machine](https://github.com/stanfordjournalism/stanford-dj-vm#download-and-install) we've customized for this course.
+With this option, you can skip most of the additional installation steps below.
-Windows users should download the latest "LTS" desktop version from the [Ubuntu downloads page][] and then [install VirtualBox and Ubuntu Linux][].
+* Use VirtualBox and bootstrap your own Ubuntu virtual machine.
+You should download the latest "LTS" desktop version (18.04 as of this writing) from the [Ubuntu downloads page][] and then [install VirtualBox and Ubuntu Linux][].
 Then perform the installations below *inside the Ubuntu virtual machine*.

 [Ubuntu downloads page]: https://ubuntu.com/download/desktop
 [install VirtualBox and Ubuntu Linux]: https://brb.nci.nih.gov/seqtools/installUbuntu.html

 ## Text Editor